creativeprogramming/apngasm/README.md

 apngasm
 =======
-*THIS IS CURRENTLY ONLY A MOCKUP
+apngasm, the APNG Assembler
-The next generation of apngasm, the APNG Assembler.
+A set of libraries and a command line tool to assemble and disassemble APNG images.

 Building
 --------